 Muay Thai is a national sport in Thailand and is very popular with the locals, being constantly broadcasted across the country as well.

 Try to catch one of the bouts, preferably live, and get drawn into the action-packed drama!
-With an electric atmosphere and high stakes, a trip to the arena is a very exciting thing to do in Bangkok.
+With an electric atmosphere and high stakes, a trip to a Muay Thai arena is a very exciting thing to do in Bangkok.

 Khao San Road is one of Bangkok’s most busy streets.
 It’s almost half a mile long and is filled with local food stalls, performers, and all kinds of shops and night venues.